 A: Amazon FSx for Lustre allows you to ingest and process large volumes of file data, while periodically writing intermediate results to your data repository.
 Doing so allows you to restart your workload at any time from the latest data you’ve stored in your data repository.
 When your workload is done, you can write final results from your file system to your data repository, and delete your file system.

 Q: If I have data in S3, how do I access it from Amazon FSx for Lustre to process it?

-A: If you have data in S3, you can seamlessly link your Amazon FSx for Lustre file system with a specified S3 bucket, making the data in your Amazon S3 data repository accessible to your file system.
+A: If you have data stored in S3, you can seamlessly link your Amazon FSx for Lustre file system with a specified S3 bucket, making the data in your Amazon S3 data repository accessible to your file system.
 Once your file system is created, initially the S3 objects’ names and prefixes will be visible as files and directories.

 By default, Amazon S3 objects are only loaded into the file system when first accessed by your applications.
 If your applications access objects that haven’t yet been loaded into your file system, Amazon FSx for Lustre automatically loads the corresponding objects from Amazon S3.
 Subsequent reads of these files are served directly out of the file system with low, consistent latencies.
 You can optionally batch hydrate your Amazon FSx for Lustre file system.

 Amazon FSx for Lustre uses parallel data transfer techniques to transfer data from S3 at up to hundreds of GBs/s.